phat-hee/phat-hee.github.io/index.md

 ---

 ### 🧩 ABIDE fMRI Graph Analysis
-Generated  **temporal graph ** from fmri data using **sliding-window ** and using graph neural networks for classification with explainability.
+Generated  temporal graphs from fmri data using sliding-window and using graph neural networks for classification with explainability.
 We employed **causality-based graph construction** to build dynamic brain graphs from resting-state fMRI data and used **Captum** Saliency map (SmoothGrad = Saliency + noise averagin) with  to identify key nodes and features contributing to classification performance.

 ---